CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 Likewise cloud sync has automatic redundancy, if main server breaks automatic second server acts as main server unlike connect sync.

 #### Prepare for identity synchronization, including IdFix
+Some attributes that is supported in ON PERM ADDS is not supported on Entra ID.
+Example: Space in naming and all.
+IdFix: Tools which